 - Interest in learning MATLAB programming

-Note that this is not a course on programming; this is a course on using an online tool that will help you learn MATLAB programming.
+Please note that this is not a course on programming; this is a course on using an online tool that will help you learn MATLAB programming.
 That means you won’t learn how to program in MATLAB here; you will learn about a free tool that you can use to help you learn MATLAB.

 Who this course is for: